veilofsecurity/homeassistant_ecowitt/README.md

 # Forked from garbled1/homeassistant_ecowitt
 Due to the original repo no longer being maintained, this fork fixes the bug in https://github.com/garbled1/homeassistant_ecowitt/issues/149#issuecomment-1535912016

+You will need to add this repo to HACS as a custom repository and make sure to choose the correct one when installing the integration.

 # Ecowitt Weather Station integration for home-assistant
 Ecowitt driver for homeassistant